leongaooo/leongaooo/README.md

 ## Hi there 👋
 I like 3D, spatial map development, and I also do some full-stack work intermittently. <br/>
-I prefer to make friends with people who share the same passion.
+I prefer to make friends with people who share the same passion.<br/>
 <img src="https://github.com/leongaooo/leongaooo/blob/main/lion.gif" style="margin: 0 auto;" />
 <!--
 **leongaooo/leongaooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.